“I have a family now, there’s no time to exercise and eat right!”

 Tuesday, little Johnny picks dinner.
 Wednesday, it’s your turn.
 Tomorrow your spouse is in charge and on Friday, Susie gets to map it out.

 Getting the entire family involved in the decision-making process will make dinner more fun while putting health at the forefront.
+Be sure to try cooking homemade meals and limit processed foods.

 Work It Out Together